yuchnw/quadSLAM/README.md

 ## Introduction
-The goal of this project is to implement 3D mapping for a quadcopter.
+The goal of this project is to implement 3D mapping for a quadcopter using lidar sensor.

 ## Hardware
 ### Parts List